Pivot In The Classroom

 Pivot Mastermind Kit: An exclusive toolkit with pointers (and templates) for forming and leading your own #PIVOTMastermind Group.
 Included is a suggested 12-week roadmap for guiding your group through a three-month Pivot Plan (which you can repeat every quarter as desired).

-5-Week #PIVOTsprint: The #PIVOTsprint will walk you through the four-stage Pivot Method in five weeks, with some extra prep and reflection at the start and end.
+5-Week #PivotSprint: This email series will walk you through the four-stage Pivot Method in five weeks, with some additional prep and reflection at the start and end.
 Weekly emails will have tips, questions, suggested actions, and a selected list of key tools and templates.

 Pivot Toolkit: A library of all tools, templates, and resources corresponding to the exercises in the book and grouped by the four stages of the Pivot Method.